Quasinormal modes of Schwarzschild black holes on the real axis: Introduction

-In this study, we investigate the scattering of gravitational waves in black-hole spacetimes to demonstrate that perturbations to the potential hardly destabilize observable ringdown signals as anticipated above.
-As an alternative to the poles on the complex frequency plane, we propose that the phase shift defined from the transmission amplitude of the ingoing waves enables us to infer the properties of unperturbed quasinormal modes, which characterize the dominant ringdown signal, in an approximate but stable manner.
+In this study, we investigate the scattering of gravitational waves in black-hole spacetimes to demonstrate that distant perturbations to the potential hardly destabilize observable ringdown signals mainly characterized by the unperturbed fundamental mode as anticipated above.
+As an alternative to the poles on the complex frequency plane, we propose that the phase shift defined from the transmission amplitude of the ingoing waves enables us to infer the properties of unperturbed quasinormal modes in an approximate but stable manner.
 This tool is taken from the resonance in quantum systems, and the correspondence assumed here is sketched in Fig.~\ref{fig:schematic} (see Sec.~\ref{sec:time_freq} for detailed discussions).
 In Sec.~\ref{sec:time}, by solving the time evolution of a Gaussian wave packet, we check that the ringdown signal is stable even under perturbations that destabilize the quasinormal-mode frequency of the fundamental mode.
 Then, we explain our method to extract useful information from the real-frequency scattering problem.
-By analyzing a toy model in Sec.~\ref{sec:box}, we first explain how the spectral instability is caused by analytic continuation and next verify the utility of the phase shift as a real-frequency indicator of dominant modes in the ringdown signal.
+By analyzing a toy model in Sec.~\ref{sec:box}, we first explain how the spectral instability is relevant only for complex frequencies required by analytic continuation and next verify the utility of the phase shift as a real-frequency indicator of dominant modes in the ringdown signal.
 Equipped with this tool, we return to Schwarzschild black holes and their perturbations in Sec.~\ref{sec:rw}.
 Section \ref{sec:summary} is devoted to a summary and discussions.

 Throughout this paper, we adopt the geometric unit in which $G=c=1$, where $G$ and $c$ are the gravitational constant and the speed of light, respectively.
 The mass of the black hole is denoted by $M$.
 The Fourier transformation is performed with the convention that